LukePappa/myOS/text.md

-My heart will be purified into the transcendent.
+My heart is purified into the transcendent.